pacifics/PassDao/README.md

 # The PASS Distributed Application

-The source includes a forum website and smart contracts with ABI to read from or write into the Blockchain.
+The source includes a forum website and smart contracts with ABI to read from or write into the Blockchain using generic Ethereum applications (Mist, Myetherwallet.com ...).

 =